kyonofx/kyonofx.github.io/_pages/home.md

 <h1>NEWS</h1>

-- 24/05 We propose [a recipe for charge density prediction]() that achieves state of the art performance on charge prediction task
+- 24/05 We propose [a recipe for charge density prediction](https://arxiv.org/abs/2405.19276) that achieves state of the art performance on charge prediction task in both accraucy and efficiency.
 - 24/03 [MOFDiff](https://openreview.net/forum?id=0VBsoluxR2), a diffusion-based generative model for metal-organic frameworks, is accepted to ICLR 2024.
 [Code is available](https://github.com/microsoft/MOFDiff).